-In this article, we have prepared a comprehensive cello size guide and step-by-step instructions on how to choose the right instrument.
-Furthermore, we threw in some information on how the ideal cello size should fit a player’s body.
-This way, you can confirm if the instrument you have at the moment is the right one for you.
+I’ve put together a thorough cello size guide with step-by-step instructions on choosing the right instrument.
+Plus, there’s advice on how the ideal cello should fit your body.
+This helps you check if the cello you currently have is the right one for you.

 How Are Cellos Sized?